aaronbriel/appium-controller/README.md

 # appium-controller
-Starts and stops appium in the background
+Starts and stops appium in the background.
+Runs on mac or windows.

 ## Usage
 ### From Node/JS

 ```
   let appiumController = require('appium-controller')

+  //start appium
   appiumController.startUp({
     host:'0.0.0.0',
     port:'4723'